Jeff Kent: New York Mets (1992–1996)

-Kent was traded to the Mets on August 27, 1992, for pitcher David Cone, as Toronto bolstered their pitching rotation for a successful World Series run.
+Kent was traded to the Mets on August 27, 1992, for pitcher David Cone, as Toronto bolstered their pitching rotation for a successful World Series run; Kent earned a World Series ring despite the trade.
 Kent's time with the Mets was marked with some success and some failure.
 Although he batted well, particularly for a second baseman, the Mets were among the worst teams in the National League.
 Furthermore, he acquired a very poor reputation in the clubhouse, where he was known for a quick temper and isolationism.
 He refused to participate in his hazing ritual with the Mets, feeling he had left his rookie status back in Toronto.
 During the 1992 season, he started the only game of his career at shortstop in order to allow Willie Randolph to play his final career game at second base.

 Cleveland Indians (1996)

 In a deal made prior to the 1996 trade deadline, the Mets sent Kent and José Vizcaíno to the Cleveland Indians for Álvaro Espinoza and Carlos Baerga.
 The following offseason, Kent was again traded, this time to the San Francisco Giants along with José Vizcaíno and Julián Tavárez.
 The San Francisco trade was initially very unpopular, as it sent Matt Williams, a longtime Giant and a fan-favorite, to the Indians.
 Brian Sabean, in his first year as general manager of the Giants, was so widely criticized for the move that he famously defended himself to the media by saying, "I am not an idiot."